mwmd/aem-author-collab/README.md

 </dependency>
 ```

-4. And finally embed the package in your main application package in the same file:
+4. And finally embed the extension in your main application package in the same file:

 ```xml
 <plugin>